Becoming an Author

 3. Supported Self-Publishing is the third way.
 Instead of having to search for independent vendors and pay each one yourself, you pay a self-publishing company a set price to do it all for you.
-You are offered a selection of different publishing packages.
+You choose from a selection of different publishing packages.
 Each package includes a list of services you will receive for purchasing a particular package.

 Supported Self-Publishing allows you the convenience of having your book printed, promoted, and distributed almost the same way a traditional publishing company does.
 Only, you own the copyrights.
 The disadvantage is that it too can be more expensive than DIY because the more services you select; the more expensive the package.
 Editorial services are available but cost extra and promotional services can cost hundreds of dollars to several thousand dollars.
-But if you choose to pay for these services, they handle everything, and you review and approve everything before any action is taken.
+But if you choose to pay for these services, they handle everything, and you review and approve everything.

 Despite the higher cost potential, this method of self-publishing has become very popular according to Kevin Gray, Media Manager for Author Solutions.
 The company has helped over 225,000 Indie authors publish their books.